castai/docs/docs/guides/autoscaling-policies.md

     }
 }
 ```

 It may take a few minutes for the new settings to propagate.

-## Cluster CPU utilization scale-down policy
+## Cluster CPU utilization scale down policy

-### How it works
 CAST AI's node autoscaler decreases the size of the cluster when some worker nodes are consistently unneeded for a
 significant amount of time.
 A node is considered unneeded when it has low actual CPU utilization.
 On the event of scale down a node will be drained
 and removed from a cluster if:

 * other worker nodes meet the resources (CPU, memory) demand of the pods currently running.
 * it doesn't contain any pods with volumes attached - the node is stateless.
 * it doesn't contain pods with restrictive.
 [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets)